-Nearby (right down the street/sidewalk) are the town recreation facilities - an outdoor public pool where swimming lessons are offered, tennis courts, ball fields, a play ground with a summer day camp for children, and a skateboard park.
+Nearby (right down the street/sidewalk) are the town recreation facilities: an outdoor public pool where swimming lessons are offered, tennis courts, ball fields, a playground with a summer day camp for children, and a skateboard park.

-Cunningham Pond hosts the town beach.
+Cunningham Pond, on the east side of Peterborough, hosts the town beach.

 The Peterborough/Monadnock region offers a variety of camp experiences with the emphasis here on summer camps with day programs.
 See the New Hampshire Camp Directors and the American Camping Association sites for additional camps in the area and New Hampshire.